 Once you equip your chatbot to handle low-value, high-volume enquiries, start gradually introducing progressively more complex customer support tasks.

 Before you know it, your chatbot will be supporting the teams that support your customers – which brings the most value.

 You don’t launch a chatbot simply because your competitor did – you launch it to help you drive efficiencies in your customer service and get to your goals faster.
 Check out our related post on chatbot success metrics to learn more.

 Chatbot implementation challenge 2: understanding customer intents

-With simpler keyword bots, it’s not too challenging to figure our user intents (i.e. the goal that user is trying to achieve).
+With simpler keyword bots, user intents are easy to figure out.
 You serve them a list of options or keywords, and the user selects from this range of options.
+Easy.

-This is no small task, of course – which is why most chatbot platforms have experts on hand to assist clients with building up databases of phrase variations.
+This is no small task, of course – which is why the best chatbot platforms have experts on hand to help their clients develop phrase variation databases.